 To succeed in this class (pair of classes, really) you should plan to attend three class meetings per week: Mon, Wed, and Fri 9:30-11:20am in DEN 403 (check available places).
-Since this is a six credit load, you should expect to spend 12 hours per week on out-of-class work.
+ARCHY 482 and 486 are each three credit courses, you should expect to spend a total of 12 hours per week on out-of-class work for both course.
 Online correspondence will be here on Canvas, and on our class Slack workspace.
 Our code of conduct guides our interactions for this class, please take a look before we meet.
 If you would like to provide anonymous feedback about anything at all, you can send it to us here.

 On Mondays we meet for a lecture class where I will help you (1) get up-to-date information on current research an theories relevant to the topics we’re studying, (2) summarize material scattered over a variety of published sources and (3) adapt the material to a level and style that is easier to understand than how it appears in publication.
 In the lectures I also hope to stimulate your interest in the topic through by providing structure and expectations (and of course though our sheer enthusiasm for the topic).
 There will not be any readings assigned for the lectures, but you will be expected to directly engage with the material presented and we will be doing a variety of activities to ensure engagement, including in-class writings (see the schedule of assignments below).
 We will also have a very brief lecture quiz at the start of each lecture.
 You are welcome to ask questions during the lecture, and about lecture topics on the class Slack channel.

 On Wednesdays we will meet for the seminar class.
 We will have a class discussion that reviews the readings you did for the week.
 Each week the seminar will include a brief informal review of how we are going with assignments.
 This is a time when we discuss, organize and prepare for the assignments.
 You can also ask questions about assignments on the class Slack channel.